Does pet insurance cover routine vet visits?

 The percentage or dollar amount of a veterinary bill that your pet insurance will help cover depends on your plan.
 As with most insurance policies, pet health insurance plans typically include premiums, deductibles, co-pays and limits that will affect how much the insurer pays.
 Most pet wellness policies are also set up on a reimbursement basis, says the National Association of Insurance Commissioners.
 This means you will typically pay a premium for a pet wellness plan and pay for routine veterinary care up front, and then be reimbursed by the insurer for a portion of the bill afterwards.

-For example, if you bring your dog, Max, in for his check-up, you'll pay Max's veterinarian for services provided that day, including the exam and shots.
+For example, if you bring your dog, Max, in for his check-up, you'll pay Max's veterinarian for services for that day, including the exam and shots.
 Once you've submitted the claim to the insurer, you will be reimbursed for covered costs.

 What is not covered by a pet wellness plan?